epics-containers/epics-containers.github.io/docs/explanations/whats_in.rst

     containers from. e.g. ioc-pmac, ioc-adaravis

 :k8s:
-    this prefix is for utilities and documentation repos.
+    this prefix is for utilities and documentation repositories.

+:helm:
+    this prefix is for definitions of helm charts or helm chart libraries